 The next section describes the groundwater contamination (West Side Aquifer and MEW Plume) as it applies to all parcels, and summarizes the risk assessments.
-The remaining sites are discussed within the parcel findings (Section 4.0).
+The remaining sites are discussed within the parcel findings (Sections 4.0 through 8.0, respectively).